marvanessa1/ReadMe-Generator/generatedReadMe/README.md

     https://opensource.org/licenses/MIT

 # Contributing

-  undefined
+If the user is accepting contributions from other developers, they can add guidelines on how to do so here.

 # Tests

-  example
+If the user chooses to write tests for their application, they may include them here and provide example on how to run them.

 # Questions

   If you have any questions, email me at [marvanessa1@live.com](mailto:marvanessa1@live.com).

   My GitHub user is [marvanessa1](https://github.com/marvanessa1)